Changing Edu-chaos to Aweducation: 8 Awe Inspiring Classroom Ideas

 • When planning a lesson, think about how you can create a sense of excitement and wonder about upcoming topics.

-• Find leading professionals, authors, and adventurers that are willing to share their own excitement and awe experiences by video conferencing with your class.
+• Find leading professionals, authors, and adventurers who are willing to share their own excitement and awe experiences by video conferencing with your class.

 • Allow students to dig deeper into their own interests and encourage them to search of awe-inspiring stories or events that they can share with the class.